Nandierrila/capstone/planning/project_plan.md

    - An unregistered user who is interested in the site and wants to explore its features.
 They are offered a demo showcasing the app's productivity features and prompted to link or sign up for a Spotify account.

 2. "Taskmaster"
    - A user who wants to add a task quickly and easily.
-They are offered a task manager feature that is front and center, providing a quick and intuitive path to add tasks, along with a feature to estimate the task duration.
+They are offered a task manager feature that is front and center, providing a quick and intuitive path to add tasks, along with a feature to set the task duration.

 3. "Routine Keeper"
    - A user with similar tasks each day.
 They are given the ability to save tasks to a category or template, enabling them to replicate their routine efficiently.